DieterSteinhauser/project_documentation/sphinx/engineering/diodes.rst

 .. figure:: reference/diode_iv.png
   :align: center

-  Figure 1: Realistic Diode I/V characteristics with scale changed for detail expression [1].
+  Realistic Diode I/V characteristics with scale changed for detail expression [1].

 In the Forward Bias region, Diodes exponentially increase the current conducted based on applied voltage.
 A forward voltage applied to a diode is required to conduct current, and is often assumed to be ~0.7V.
 Current through